 ESPP, ESOP and RSU are benefits granted to individuals during their first job.
 The benefits are included in their CTC package, but most employees find it hard to understand these benefits and often confuse them with each other.
 Following is an explanation of each benefit and the tax implications associated with them.

-Restricted Stock Units (RSU):
+What are Restricted Stock Units (RSU)?

 Restricted Stock Units can be understood fairly easily.
 An employee receives company stock from the company where he / she plies her trade subject to the involvement of a vesting period.
 A vesting period is basically the duration for which the employee must wait to claim the shares allotted by the company.
 So for instance, if a company offers its employee 200 RSUs vesting in two years, it means that the employee will be eligible to claim 200 shares from the company after he / she has completed two years with the company.

 RSUs have been identified as a great means for companies to reward their employees, like WIPRO, who rewarded 4.5 million RSUs to 1200 of its top management employees.
 RSUs are also a relatively good means for an employer to ensure that their employees stick with them for the long term.
 For instance, if a company is granting 500 RSUs vesting in three years, the employee will have to remain with the company for the following three years to claim the benefit, thus making him / her reconsider changing jobs.

 Companies sometimes grant RSUs to their employees in a phased manner, such as 25% RSU every year.
 In case a company is granting 200 RSUs with a condition of 25% RSU vesting every year, then 25% (50 shares) can be claimed at the end of the first year.
 Another 25% or 50 shares can then be claimed in the second year, and only at the end of the fourth year will an employee receive all 200 shares.